 What to know before you install

-About Windows containers and Windows Server 2016
+About Windows containers

 Looking for information on using Windows containers?

-Install Docker for Windows
+Install Docker Desktop on Windows

 If you haven’t already downloaded the installer (